Mohmed-Shaaban/NN_Labs/README.md

 [[1, 2, 3],
  [4, 5],
  [6]]

+✔ Useful for variable-length sequences

 🟡 2.4 SparseTensor

 Used when most values are zero.

-✔ Efficient memory usage
+✔ Memory efficient
-✔ Useful for sparse data
+✔ Used in large sparse datasets

 🧮 3.
 Basic Tensor Operations
 ➕ Arithmetic Operations